jcolag/entropy-arbitrage/2020-02-06-trek-naked-time.md

 Second, it appears that the "cold start" applies the full force of the main engines through normal space, rather than whatever it is that the warp engines do.

-Third, since the crew and most of the technology is moving forward in time as the ship is moving backwards, the clock must be reading the time from an external source, which suggests (like the Thanksgiving discussion in [*Charlie X*]({% post_url 2020-01-16-trek-charlie %})) that there is a single, universal clock that doesn't care about [relativity](https://en.wikipedia.org/wiki/Theory_of_relativity), which makes star dates seem even stranger.
+Third, since the crew and most of the technology is moving forward in time as the ship is moving backwards, the clock must be reading the time from an external source, which suggests (like the Thanksgiving discussion in [*Charlie X*]({% post_url 2020-01-16-trek-charlie %})) that there is a single, universal clock that doesn't care about {% wiki Theory_of_relativity|relativity|en %}, which makes star dates seem even stranger.

 Lastly, the *Enterprise* has what sounds like a long list of mundane assignments, to the point that he instructs Sulu to just pick the next one on the list without seeing if it's time-sensitive (three days early could easily be a disaster, in some cases) or even knowing the name.

 ## Commentary

-I don't have much to say about this episode, but if I can briefly editorialize, I'm baffled by [Chekhov's freezer](https://en.wikipedia.org/wiki/Chekhov's_gun) not being put into play, here.
+I don't have much to say about this episode, but if I can briefly editorialize, I'm baffled by {% wiki Chekhov's_gun|Chekhov's freezer|en %} not being put into play, here.
 The opening scenes go out of their way to suggest that temperature is relevant to the life-cycle of the infection.
 Yet aside from some mild sweating and the revelation that the pathogen (or whatever it is) is communicated *through* sweat, the cold never figures into the story again.

 ## Blish's Adaptation